 Upon those boughs which shake against the cold,

 Bare ruin'd choirs, where late the sweet birds sang.

-"The sweet birds" was a reference--an allusion--to the monks who sang Office of Choir before the persecution of Catholicism in English under Henry VIII.
+"The sweet birds" was a reference--an allusion--to the monks who sang Office of Choir before the persecution of Catholicism in England under Henry VIII.
 You don't have to understand the allusion to get the meaning of the image, but if you do, the image is richer and more profound.